palakmathur/palakmathur_old_website/_posts/2012-12-16-domain_registration.md

 	Please do not hesitate to contact us if you have further queries.

 Now, I say to hell with you CrazyDomains, I have already registered the domain.
 It was crazy of me to deal with you.
-You made my me go crazy and cranky.
+You made me go crazy and insane.

 I am in my senses back.
 Thanks to BigRock.
 Hope everything remains fine. :)